healthykitchen101/healthykitchen101.com/blenders/tests/immersion/nut-milk.md

 ### Blended Result Score

-We awarded the blended result score for each blender from 0 to 10 based on the pulp’s fineness which is always fell into one of four variants:
+We awarded the blended result scoPlate labeled Braun 5 containing almond particlesre for each blender from 0 to 10 based on the pulp’s fineness which is always fell into one of four variants:

 *   **Very fine:** 9.5-10 points